Tenrikyo theology: Fukaya Tadamasa

 Fukaya Tadamasa (深谷忠政, 1912–2007) studied the history of Christian theology at Kyoto Imperial University.
 Throughout his life he held important positions in Tenrikyo Church Headquarters, serving at various points as president of Tenrikyo Doyusha, professor at Tenri University, bishop of Tenrikyo's diocese in North America, and honbu-in (Church Headquarters executive staff member).

 His important theological works include Tenrikyō – dame no oshie ("Tenrikyo – the ultimate teaching") and Tenrikyō kyōgigaku josetsu ("Prolegomena to Tenrikyo dogmatics").
 He wrote a number of books which have since been translated into English by the Tenrikyo Overseas Department, such as a Mikagura-uta commentary (A Commentary on the Mikagura-uta) and a study on Tenrikyo's creation narrative (A Doctrinal Study: The Truth of Origin).

-In his essay The Fundamental Doctrines of Tenrikyo, Fukaya argues that Tenrikyo combines characteristics of both theism and pantheism, although it cannot be strictly categorized as either one of them.
+In his essay The Fundamental Doctrines of Tenrikyo, Fukaya argues that Tenrikyo combines characteristics of both theism and pantheism, although it cannot be strictly categorized as either of them.

 Tenrikyo is a unique faith which is neither theistic nor pantheistic.
 The Kami (Deity) of Tenrikyo, "Tenri-Ō-no-Mikoto," is, to speak exactly, umgreifend (Note: A German word that roughly means 'all-encompassing' or 'comprehensive'.) and all the universe lives in His bosom.
 The Kami of Tenrikyo may be perceived as a crossing of pantheism plus determination of space, and theism plus determination of time.
 A pantheistic god is immanent, while a theistic god transcendent.
 But an umgreifend god is both immanent and transcendent.
 A pantheistic god is rational, while a theistic god irrational.
 An umgreifend god, is, however, transrational.